A Guide to Investing in South Korea

 South Korea's Booming Economy

-Despite almost no natural resources and overpopulation, the country has consistently boasted one of the world's fastest growing economies and is now the seventh largest exporter and tenth largest importer in the world.
-The majority of these exports are to the automotive industry, including Hyundai Kia Automotive Group, as well as consumer electronics.
+Despite almost no natural resources and overpopulation, the country has consistently boasted one of the world's fastest growing economies and is now the seventh largest exporter and ninth largest importer in the world.
+The majority of these exports are to the automotive industry as well as consumer electronics.

 South Korean Benefits & Risks